jakelauer27/smashNerd/README.md

 ### User Stories

 # Landing Page
-As a user, when I arrive to the landing page, I will see a "continue to site" button.
+ - As a user, when I arrive to the landing page, I will see a "continue to site" button.
 When I click on that button, I will be taken to the characters page.

 # Characters Page:
-As a user, I can see all 58 characters' icons and names in alphabetical order.
+ - As a user, I can see all 58 characters' icons and names in alphabetical order.
 In order to view more info about each character, I can click on each card.
 By clicking on a card, the card enlarges and rotates, showing me the information about each character.

-If I want to scroll through each card while a card is enlarged, I can click on arrows to the right or left of the card.
+ - If I want to scroll through each card while a card is enlarged, I can click on arrows to the right or left of the card.
 To exit the individual card, I can click an X by the card.
 I see the card close or minimize back to normal size.

 # Stages Page:
-As a user, when I view the stages page, I see the name and icon for every stage in alphabetical order on the page.
+ - As a user, when I view the stages page, I see the name and icon for every stage in alphabetical order on the page.

-When I click on a card, I see the card enlarge and reveal additional information about the repective stage.
+ - When I click on a card, I see the card enlarge and reveal additional information about the repective stage.

-If I want to scroll through each card while a card is enlarged, I can click on arrows to the right or left of the card.
+ - If I want to scroll through each card while a card is enlarged, I can click on arrows to the right or left of the card.
 To exit the individual card, I can click an X by the card.
 I see the card close or minimize back to normal size.

 # Compare Page:
-As a user, when I click on the link for the compare page, I should be taken to a new page where I see a grid of stats for each player.
+ - As a user, when I click on the link for the compare page, I should be taken to a new page where I see a grid of stats for each player.

-The row headers are the names of each character.
+ - The row headers are the names of each character.
+The column headers contain the following:
-The column headers contain the following: tier rank wins/losses weight class weight value jump height run speed dash speed air speed fall speed fast fall speed
+  *tier
+  *rank
+  *wins/losses
+  *weight class
+  *weight value
+  *jump height
+  *run speed
+  *dash speed
+  *air speed
+  *fall speed
+  *fast fall speed
-  * Each cell in the table will contain the particular statistic for the character.
+  *Each cell in the table will contain the particular statistic for the character.

-As a user, if I click on a column header, the characters will be sorted from best to worst of that specific statistic.
+-As a user, if I click on a column header, the characters will be sorted from best to worst of that specific statistic.

 ### Primary Technologies Used